 As a consulting solution and enterprise architect, I frequently need to explain what I do – and don’t do.
 Too often recruiters and agencies ask for an architect without understanding the role.

 An architect keeps sight of the Why, What and How from the beginning of any endeavor until it’s successfully implemented and thoroughly documented, while everyone else has a narrower focus.

-The Why is responsibility of the organization’s leadership, and is usually grounded in the recognition of a risk, problem of possibility.
+The Why is the responsibility of the organization’s leadership, and is usually grounded in the recognition of a risk, a problem or an opportunity.

 Architects can help the leadership with How to do it by outlining one or more solutions.
 However, architects rarely do everything themselves, but rather lead teams of specialists who contribute to specifying, building, testing and implementing solutions.